JunchengDong0421/SakanaRM/README.md

 #### Gunicorn:
 (in *SakanaRM/gunicorn.conf.py*)
 ***worker_class***: there are many [types of worker processes](https://docs.gunicorn.org/en/stable/design.html#design) to specify.
-Since the server makes many outgoing requests to external APIs, it is more beneficial to use a type of asynchronous worker.
+Currently, there is a bug with asynchronous workers that might arise from the threading/thread pool implementation of workflows.
+However, the default "sync" worker is already good enough for production.
 ***loglevel***: set the level of error log, which contains events related to the application and internal processes.
 Does not have anything to do with access log where all HTTP requests processed by the server are logged down.